torqu3e/Bonafizy/README.md

 * The ILD213T opto coupler [datasheet](https://www.vishay.com/docs/83647/ild205t.pdf)
 * Smallest USB charger you can find.
 The Apple 5w charger from olden days barely fits in there, takes some cutting of the base.
 An [HLK-PM01](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20200329071832&SearchText=hlk+pm01) is another potentially good candidate though not tested personally.
 * Kettle originally contains an ATMEL 24C02 EEPROM and a SONIX SN8P2722 microcontroller.
+* Hold LED state is read from the microcontroller pin because the voltage drop across the resistor is too small for the threshold of the opto-coupler.
+This was the most time consuming part of the hardware setup.